 A property manager can cost approximately 7-10% of your total rental income each week, which is a factor that causes some people to question this option.
 However, the services that a good property manager provides can be worth far more than this fee.
 Renting a property requires a lot of work and a high level of commitment, which many property owners don’t have the time or the inclination to put in.
 A good property manager will handle all the headaches and downsides of renting for you, making life potentially much easier.

-(If you want to compare commission fees and other information between property managers in your area, you can click here to use our free agent comparison service.
-Fee and commission information can’t be found anywhere else online.)
+(If you want to compare commission fees and other information between property managers in your area, you can click below to get started.)

 You’ll want to make sure that you find someone who will work hard to protect your investment.
 Compare agent qualifications, and make sure you find someone who specialises in property management.